niha-m584/ecDNA-Capstone/README.md

-# TODO: PUT PROJECT TITLE HERE
+# Casting Light on Chromosomes: A Study of FISH and DAPI Image Segmentation in Cancer Research
-This contains the code for a chromosome segmentation tool.
+This contains the code for our chromosome segmentation tool.

 ## Directory